reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 ### Development-only behaviors {/*development-only-behaviors*/}

-As [described earlier](#step-3-add-cleanup-if-needed), when [Strict Mode](/apis/strictmode) is on, React will remount all effects once immediately after mount.
-This help you find effects that need cleanup and exposes bugs like race conditions early.
+When [Strict Mode](/apis/strictmode) is on, React remounts every component once after mount (state and DOM are preserved).
+This [helps you find effects that need cleanup](#step-3-add-cleanup-if-needed) and exposes bugs like race conditions early.
 Additionally, React will remount the effects whenever you save a file in development.
 Both of these behaviors are development-only.

 ## Recap {/*recap*/}

 - Unlike events, effects are caused by rendering itself rather than a particular interaction.
 - Effects let you synchronize a component with some external system (third-party API, network, etc).
 - By default, effects run after every render (including the initial one).
-- React will skip an effect you specify dependencies, and all of them are the same as during the last render.
+- React will skip the effect if all of its dependencies have the same values as during the last render.
 - You can't "choose" your dependencies.
 They are determined by the code inside the effect.
 - An empty dependency array (`[]`) corresponds to the component "mounting", i.e. being added to the screen.
 - When Strict Mode is on, React mounts components twice (in development only!) to stress-test your effects.